 Vendor Overviews

-HubSpot and Salesforce are both established powerhouses in the areas of data management and business process automation.
+HubSpot and Salesforce are both established powerhouses in data management and business process automation.

 Salesforce was founded in 1999 in San Francisco, California, by Marc Benioff and Parker Harris.

-Brian Halligan and Dharmesh Shah founded HubSpot in 2006 in Boston, Massachusetts.
+Brian Halligan and Dharmesh Shah founded HubSpot in Boston, Massachusetts, in 2006.

 Both companies are publicly traded on the New York Stock Exchange (NYSE).